oxipay/posdocs/docs/api/create_key.md

 **Testing Assumptions**

-* To generate the signature, use a device-signing-key of "1234567890".
+* To generate the signature, use the supplied device token as the device signing key.
 A invalid signature will cause an ESIG01 Error.